Kyle-Ross/swisspy/README.md

 - Output the an updated .txt file with changes included

 Example usage can be seen in in the scripts folder.

+## filetreeprocessor

+Module for manipulating files and folders contained in a file tree.
+The script takes a folder as input and recursively gathers information on all files and subdirectories.

+It stores this information in a **FileTree** object, making it available for use in various methods.

+Only has functions to manipulate file names at current, but I would like to eventually add conditional file movements and copying.

+### Methods

+#### regex_rename

+Taking a nested list of multiple regexes and action types, this method works through the file tree recursively applying all renaming actions one after the other on relevant files in the tree.

+Includes optional trim, cleaning and checking functionality easily configured in object initialisation code.

+Any amount of these 3 options can be added and run against each file name in each run of the script.

+**replace**
+- Identify and replace a part of the file name based on a regex pattern

+**prefix**
+- Add a prefix to file names which match a provided regex pattern

+**suffix**
+- Add a suffix to file names which match a provided regex pattern

+For an example of a list of renaming actions that can be run simulaneously across a FileTree object, see the template in the 'scripts/filetreeprocessor' folder.